NixOS/rfcs/rfcs/0045-deprecate-url-syntax.md

 [design]: #detailed-design

-Add a note in the Nix manual that the special unquoted URL syntax is deprecated.
+Add a note in the Nix manual that the special unquoted URL syntax is discouraged and will be eventually removed.

-Add a note in the Nixpkgs manual that the unquoted URL syntax is deprecated, changes to Nixpkgs should not increase its use, and it is recommended to convert URLs to quoted strings when changing them.
+Add a note in the Nixpkgs manual that the unquoted URL syntax should not be used anymore.

 Convert all the unquoted URLs in the Nixpkgs codebase to quoted strings.